iOS Internationalization: A Practical Guide for Localization Leads

 4. Forgetting Right-to-Left Layouts

-At AsiaLocalize, this is exactly where we step in.
-We work with product, engineering, and localization teams to:
+At AsiaLocalize, this is where we come into play.
+We partner with product, engineering, and localization departments to:

-• Align string architecture, XLIFF workflows, and TMS pipelines.
+• Ensure proper string architecture and alignment with XLIFF workflows and TMS pipelines.

-• Deliver app localization that survives real-world expansion, language by language.
+• Ensure proper app localization that will withstand any international expansion, language after language.

 Share this post: